attdevsupport/att-html5-sdk/sdk/doc_src/guides/getting_started/README.md

 2. Click Set Up New App, complete the required fields, and select the APIs you wish to enable.
 3. Click Submit App.
 Take note of the App Key and App Secret generated for your app setup.
 These values are used to configure the server software for authentication when communicating with the AT&T APIs.
 The short code is used as the address from which your application sends messages, and as the destination address for your application to process incoming messages.
 5. Select all of the AT&T APIs to enable them for your app.
-As you create your app you can integrate only the APIs you want to use.
+As you create your app you will be able to integrate only the APIs you want to use.

 OAuth Redirect URL
 ---

-An OAuth Redirect URL is required for all apps using Device Capabilities, as well as In-App Messaging APIs.
+An OAuth Redirect URL is required for all apps using the Device Capabilities and In-App Messaging APIs.
 The OAuth Redirect URL is the URL to your application, where the user is redirected once the user consent process is completed.
 When the app attempts an OAuth authentication, AT&T servers verify that the passed callback matches the one provisioned for your app.

 After authentication, the AT&T API redirects the user back to http://yourhost:yourport/att/callback, yourhost:yourport will need to match exactly with the yourhost:yourport from which the app was loaded.